Noodle-ai/mlflow_part2_dockerEnv/README.rst

 Introduction to MLflow for MLOps Part 2: Docker Environment
 ===========================================================

-After following along with the demos in this three part repository you will be able to:
+After following along with the demos in this three-part repository you will be able to:

 * Understand how you and your Data Science teams can improve your MLOps practices using MLflow
 * Use all Components of MLflow (Tracking, Projects, Models, Registry)